dss-extensions/dss-extensions.github.io/README.md

 ![](https://raw.githubusercontent.com/dss-extensions/dss_capi/master/docs/images/repomap.png)

 Firstly, there is the official OpenDSS SVN repository, [electricdss](https://sourceforge.net/p/electricdss/code/HEAD/tree/), hosted on SourceForge.net.
-A filtered copy, contaning only source code files, is provided on GitHub.
+A filtered copy, contaning only source code files, is provided on GitHub on the [opendss-official-svn branch](https://github.com/dss-extensions/dss_capi/tree/opendss-official-svn).

 Secondly, the [DSS C-API](https://github.com/dss-extensions/dss_capi) library exposes the OpenDSS engine in `electricdss` in a plain C interface.
 The interface tries to be feature compatible with the COM interface from the official OpenDSS distribution.
 What was initially intended as a API-only project has evolved to contain many customizations and extensions.